jenkinsci/scm-sqs-plugin/README.md

 2. Go to `Available` and search for `scm sqs`.
 3. Install the plugin and restart your Jenkins.

 If you've built the plugin from source go to `Advanced` and upload the plugin manually.
+Don't forget to check the plugin's Wiki page on Jenkins-CI.org: https://wiki.jenkins-ci.org/display/JENKINS/SCM+SQS+Plugin.

 After you've successfully installed the plugin you should see a new entry in your global Jenkins configuration.
 Go to `Jenkins > Manage Jenkins > Configure System` to verify.
 You should be able to find an entry similar to the one below.